emqx/emqx-docs/en_US/gateway/stomp.md

 Unlike the MQTT protocol, **the gateway only supports the creation of an authenticator, not a list of authenticators (or an authentication chain)**.
 When no authenticator is enabled, it means that all Stomp clients are allowed to log in.

-For the configuration format of other types of authenticators refer to: [Security - Authenticator](../access-control/authn/authn.md)
+For the configuration format of other types of authenticators refer to [Security - Authenticator](../access-control/authn/authn.md)

 ## Publish/Subscribe